 Top 12 Trace Mineral Rich Foods

 As knowledge of how to live a healthy and nourishing life becomes more mainstream, we have more people who understand the importance of different nutrients in the diet.
 Something that needs more attention in my opinion is the importance of trace mineral rich foods in the diet.
 These are minerals that are required in very small amounts yet serve vital roles in our health.
-After explaining the importance and function of these vital nutrients, I will break down the top trace mineral rich foods so you can make sure they are not left out of your diet.
+In this article, I will go over the top 12 trace mineral rich foods to include in your diet!

 While there are many sources of trace minerals, many people simply do not consume them.
 At the same time, negligence of responsible farming practices has largely disturbed the natural mineral balance of our soils.
 This makes it even more important now more than ever to ensure that you consume a variety of trace mineral rich foods.